neu-cs4530/spring25-team-project-spring25-project-group-501/README.md

 ## Getting Started

-Follow instructions in the User Manual our final project [report](https://docs.google.com/document/d/1Owfundkk6FYjnnHgYOPXYIzI8_D23WNO1a1wOq7sxe8/edit?tab=t.0) to set up a local development environment or deploy to Render.
+Follow instructions in the User Manual of our final project [report](https://docs.google.com/document/d/1Owfundkk6FYjnnHgYOPXYIzI8_D23WNO1a1wOq7sxe8/edit?tab=t.0) to set up a local development environment or deploy to Render.

 ## Codebase Folder Structure